 Read the below link to know about the future of sports:

 How major league sports can use technology to survive and thrive in a post-pandemic world?
-To know the future of professional sports, read the article:
+To know the scenario of cricket post Covid-19, Click here.

 With countries across continents going into lockdown to fight the spread of COVID 19, sports, too, came to a standstill.
 Not used to being indoors for long, deprived of their normal training facilities and change in training schedules—it has been a challenging time for sportspersons, too.
-Experts across sports disciplines believe it is bound to be different for each sports— from individual sports like golf or shooting or team games like cricket and football to contact persons like kabaddi or wrestling.
-To know more how COVID-19 is likely to impact sports in future, read the article:
+Experts across sports disciplines believe it is bound to be different for each sport— from individual sports like golf or shooting or team games like cricket and football to contact persons like kabaddi or wrestling.
+To know more about how COVID-19 is likely to impact sports in the future, Click here.

 Currently, there does not seem to be any easing of the Covid 19 crisis.
 Countries all over the world are going into lockdown in an attempt to slow down the spread of the virus.
-In these circumstances, it seems likely that the BCCI will be forced to make the decision to cancel the IPL for 2020.
+In these circumstances, it seems likely trends shaping the future of sports that the BCCI will be forced to make the decision to cancel the IPL for 2020.
 Cricket has been the most talked-about sport across the world in comparison to the other sports.
-But this pandemic has led to the cancellation of many upcoming Cricket matches like the Indian Premier League, Asia Cup, T20 World Cup, etc.
+But this pandemic scenario of cricket post Covid-19 has led to the cancellation of many upcoming Cricket matches like the Indian Premier League, Asia Cup, T20 World Cup, etc.

 Read below about the impact of COVID-19 on Cricket:

 From saying no to handshakes to playing matches in empty stadiums and eventually calling off almost every series or tour.
-Cricket has seen international series postponed, the Indian Premier League put on hold and the T20 World Cup in Australia thrown into doubt by the coronavirus pandemic.
-To know how the cricketing world was impacted by the COVID-19 (novel coronavirus) outbreak, read the article:
+Cricket has seen international series postponed, the Indian Premier League put on hold, and the T20 World Cup in Australia thrown into doubt by the coronavirus pandemic.
+To know how the cricketing world was impacted by the COVID-19 (novel coronavirus) outbreak, Click here.

-After all these shifts and changes, the future of cricket is still not predictable.
-Nobody knows that when will we get back to the normal situation with an audience-packed stadium, cheering out loud for their favourite team.
+After all these shifts and changes in the scenario of cricket post Covid-19, the future of cricket is still not predictable.
+Nobody knows that when will we get back to the normal situation with an audience-packed stadium, cheering out loud for their favorite team.

 To know what the world and players think about the future of cricket and trends shaping the future of cricket, read:

 The trouble is the world sports calendar has been completely disrupted.
 The pandemic has ensured that this is the biggest disruption we have seen for sports.
-According to reports Cricket Australia is ready to start their pre-season training later this month, with the new protocols, which also include physical distancing in the nets etc. The ICC, according to reports, is open to the use of an artificial substance to shine the ball under the supervision of the umpires.
-Australian company Kookaburra are developing a wax applicator that can be used.
-To know more read the article:
+According to reports, Cricket Australia is ready to start their pre-season training later this month, with the new protocols, which also include physical distancing in the nets, etc. The ICC, according to reports, is open to the use of an artificial substance to shine the ball under the supervision of the umpires.
+Australian company Kookaburra is developing a wax applicator that can be used.
+To know more Click here.

 USA Cricket has expressed interest in hosting the T20 World Cup during the ICC cycle starting 2023 as the presence of a significant South Asian diaspora can ensure packed stadiums across the country.
-To know more about this, read the article:
+To know more about this, click here.

 To cope up with the changes instantly, technology is the best help in every field.
 Cricket has also adopted new technologies after every certain year.